T. Marshall Hahn

-Thomas Marshall Hahn, Jr. (December 2, 1926 – May 29, 2016) was an American educator.
+Thomas Marshall Hahn Jr. (December 2, 1926 – May 29, 2016) was an American educator.
 He served as President of Virginia Polytechnic Institute and State University from 1962 to 1974 and CEO of Georgia-Pacific Corporation from 1983 to 1993.

 Early life and education

 Born in Lexington, Kentucky, Hahn was educated in its public schools before going to the University of Kentucky, where he graduated "with highest honors," receiving a B.S. degree in physics in 1945 at the age of 18.
 After graduation he served in the U.S. Navy and was a physicist for U.S. Naval Ordnance Laboratory.
 After his navy service, he went to the Massachusetts Institute of Technology, where he earned a Ph.D. in physics in 1949.

 Career

 Hahn was a research assistant at Massachusetts Institute of Technology, beginning in 1947.
 In 1949, he returned to the University of Kentucky as associate professor and then professor of physics.
 In 1954, Hahn joined the faculty of Virginia Polytechnic Institute in Blacksburg, Virginia, as head of the Department of Physics.
 He was the leading force in establishing a doctoral program in nuclear engineering physics at VPI, and in the acquisition of the nuclear reactor simulator that was put into operation in 1957.
 From 1959 to 1962, he served as Dean of the College of Arts and Sciences at Kansas State University.

 Hahn returned to Virginia Tech as President on July 1, 1962, where he remained until 1975.
-He was instrumental in Virginia Tech's transition from a small, primarily military, and overwhelmingly white and male technical institute focused on agriculture and engineering that emphasized undergraduate teaching over research or graduate program to, symbolized by its new name, Virginia Polytechnic Institute and State University, a coeducational, multiracial research university with a thriving college of arts and sciences and burgeoning graduate program.
-In 1964, Hahn dropped the requirement to participate in the Corps of Cadets and severed ties with Radford University, which had been the Women's Division of VPI since 1944.
+He was instrumental in Virginia Tech's transition from a small, primarily military, and overwhelmingly white and male technical institute focused on agriculture and engineering that emphasized undergraduate teaching over research or graduate program to, symbolized by its new name, Virginia Polytechnic Institute and State University, a coeducational, racially integrated research university with a thriving college of arts and sciences and burgeoning graduate program.
+In 1964, Hahn dropped the requirement for all male students to participate in the Corps of Cadets and severed ties with Radford University, which had been the Women's Division of VPI since 1944.
 These changes resulted in the student population tripling in size.

 During this period, Blacksburg was affected by the student anti-war protests with Hahn targeted as a symbol of the bureaucracy in 1970 when considerable disturbance erupted on campus after a group of students and two faculty members protesting U.S. involvement in the Vietnam War interrupted a Corps of Cadets drill, forcing the university to seek an injunction against further disruptive activities by the individuals involved.
 Several weeks later after the Kent State shootings a group of students and non-student anti-war protesters seized Williams Hall.
 Hahn called in the Virginia State Police who stormed the building to end the standoff.
 The students involved were expelled.

 He served until December 31, 1974, and was succeeded as President of Virginia Tech by William Edward Lavery in 1975.